Universal adaptive optics for microscopy through embedded neural network control: Methods

 \subsection{Neural network training}

 To estimate phase aberrations from pseudo-PSFs, a convolutional based neural network was designed incorporating physical understanding of the imaging process and was trained through supervised learning.
 Synthetic data were used for training and the trained networks were then tested on real AO microscopes.
 For each imaging modality (i.e. 2-P, 3-P and widefield), a separate training dataset was generated, with the imaging model and parameters adjusted for different applications.
+For the details of neural network architecture and synthetic training data generation, please see section 1 and 2 of suplementary information.